mmiv-center/MMIV-Workshop-ready-for-research/_episodes/08-reproducible.md

 ## Access to the command shell

-For the duration of the workshop we are providing an interactive shell on a website: http://158.39.74.55.
+For the duration of the workshop we are providing an interactive shell on a website: http://158.39.74.9.
 If you are running into problems please try to use a browser like Chrome.
+You will see a message "Your connection is not private".
+Please click on "Advanced" and "Proceed to 158.39.74.9".

-Select the SSH icon in the center of the page, enter 158.39.74.55 for host and 22 for port, and enter one of the workshop user names (a01, a02, ... a20):
+Select the "Terminal: SSH" icon in the center of the page, enter 158.39.74.9 for host and 22 for port, and enter one of the workshop user names (a01, a02, ... a20):
 ~~~
 [Press Shift-F1 for help]

-Host/IP or ssh:// URL [localhost]:
+Host/IP or ssh:// URL [localhost]: 158.39.74.9
 Port [22]:
-User: abcd01
+User: a01
-Connecting to ssh://a01@158.39.74.55:22
+Connecting to ssh://a01@158.39.74.9:22

 a01@localhost's password:
 ~~~